yjlo123/blog/content/post/captcha.md

 ## Conclusion
 This is one possible way to implement a Captcha service, at least it can protect my mail inbox to a certain extent.
 In addition, there can be some improvements on it, for example, adding IP limitations, so that users won’t be able to initialize a huge amount of Captcha data in your Redis cache.

-The full code example will be available at my Github soon.
+The full code example will be available at my GitHub soon.